-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery. - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins after your first post operative appointment 10-14 days following surgery.
-A prescription and protocol will be provided at your first post-op visit.
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery.
+It is safe to bend your knee in a non-weightbearing position when performing exercises unless otherwise instructed.
+Avoid flexing past 90 degrees - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first post-operative appointment unless otherwise instructed. - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins within 3-5 days after surgery.
+A prescription and protocol will be provided for you today.
+Please arrange this as soon as possible at your facility of choice.
+A list of Midwest Orthopaedic physical therapy office locations can be found in your surgical binder.